Tigra: Powers and abilities

-Tigra's powers are the result of a combination of science, magic, and mental energy utilized by Dr. Joanne Marie Tumulo and the other Cat People.
+Tigra's powers are the result of a combination of science, magic, and mental energy utilized by Dr. Joanne Marie Tumolo and the other Cat People.
 Her physical appearance is distinctly cat-like.
 A thick, sleek coat of orange fur with black stripes covers her entire body.
-She has pointed ears, sharper-than-normal teeth with pronounced upper and lower canines, eyes with enlarged irises and vertically slitted pupils, and retractable claws on her feet and hands instead of nails.
+She has pointed ears, sharper-than-normal teeth with pronounced upper and lower canines, eyes with enlarged irises and vertically slit pupils, and retractable claws on her feet and hands instead of nails.
 Her claws and teeth are sufficiently strong to puncture sheet steel, such as that found in a car body.
 Tigra also has a long semi-prehensile tail, and can willfully contact (but not grasp and lift) objects with it.
-Tigra's feline physiology grants her various superhuman attributes including superhuman strength, speed, stamina, agility, reflexes, and resistance to physical injury.
+Tigra's feline physiology grants her various superhuman attributes including superhuman strength, speed, stamina, agility, reflexes, senses, and resistance to physical injury.
 If she is injured, her physiology enables her to heal much faster and more extensively than an ordinary human.

-Tigra's senses of sight, smell, and hearing extend far into the superhuman range and are also superior to those of ordinary cats.
-Tigra can see farther, and with much greater clarity, than an ordinary human.
-She has this same level of clarity at night, and her vision also extends slightly into the infrared spectrum, allowing her to see in complete darkness.

-Her hearing is similarly enhanced, allowing her to hear a wider range of frequencies than a normal human as well as clearly hear sounds that would be far too faint for a human to detect.
-Exposure to intense, high-frequency sound is far more painful for Tigra than a normal human.

-Tigra's sense of smell is developed to the point that she can recognize a person by scent alone, and track an individual across great distances and through complex environments.
-She can also sense changes in a person's mood through changes in their scent.

-Thick pads on her feet, combined with her natural grace, allow her to move in almost complete silence.

 Tigra's thick coat of fur prevents her from losing body heat quickly.
 She has stated that she wears bikinis partly because a full set of clothes over her fur would cause her to overheat in warm environments and possibly pass out.
 In addition, she is completely comfortable with her feline appearance and is not annoyed by the inevitable attention.

-The unusual feline-human hybrid configuration of her brain makes her somewhat resistant to telepathic assaults.
-Though Tigra is not immune to such tactics, attackers have been forced to focus their powers carefully in order to use them effectively against her.